Masures associated with split Kac-Moody groups over valued fields: Fixator of a sector-germ and axiom

 Now if $\fQ$ and $\fQ'$ have opposite signs, we can assume that $\fQ$ is positive and $\fQ'$ is negative.
 Then by the Birkhoff decomposition (see \eqref{e_Birkhoff}) and by Proposition~\ref{p_wMA3}, we have $G=B^+ \cdot N \cdot B^-=G_{\fQ_{+\infty}}\cdot N\cdot G_{\fQ_{-\infty}}$ and by Lemma~\ref{l_frndly_prs}, there exists an apartment containing $\fQ\cup \fQ'$. \end{proof}

-\begin{Remark} Using the Iwasawa decomposition (Proposition~\ref{p_Iwa}) and Lemma~\ref{l_frndly_prs}, we can prove that if $\fQ$ is a sector-germ at infinity and $\cV=g.\cV'$, where $g\in G$ and $\cV'$ is a narrow filter on $\A$, then there exists an apartment containing $\cV$ and $\fQ$.
+\begin{Remark} Using the Iwasawa decomposition (Proposition~\ref{p_Iwa}) and Lemma~\ref{l_frndly_prs}, we can prove that if $\fQ$ is a sector-germ at infinity and $\cV=g.\cV'$, where $g\in G$ and $\cV'$ is an inseparable filter on $\A$, then there exists an apartment containing $\cV$ and $\fQ$.
 This is actually a particular case of Proposition~\ref{p_mas_th_iwa}, once we know that $\I$ is a weak masure. \end{Remark}